OcMalde/fuse-phylotree/README.md

 </details>

 <details><summary><weak> :warning: Infering the gene tree using the pipeline</weak></summary>
-   :warning: **Important Notice: Default Execution and Gene Tree Input.** When running the analysis without a gene tree as input (with ```--infer_gene_tree```), a default rooted tree will be generated.
+   **Important Notice: Default Execution and Gene Tree Input.** When running the analysis without a gene tree as input (with ```--infer_gene_tree```), a default rooted tree will be generated.
 However, for optimal results, **it is strongly recommended to infer a properly rooted gene tree prior to analysis and use it as the input for the gene_tree option**.
 The gene phylogenetic tree serves as a critical template for the entire analysis, thus it is essential that a reliable and accurately rooted gene tree is prepared and utilized.
 </details>

 ## Output